SUPENTA/flitchio-sdk/docs/src/sdkandroid.rst

 The code displayed above enables your :javaref:`FlitchioController` instance to access or receive data from Flitchio Manager.
 There are two ways of accessing this data:

-* Either your app implements a **listener** to receive events whenever the state of Flitchio changes (button/direction newly pressed or released, joystick moving, pressure variations).
+* Either your app implements a **status listener** to receive events whenever the connection state of Flitchio changes and/or an **event listener** to receive button and direction events (newly pressed or released, joystick moving, pressure variations).
 * Or your app actively **polls** and repeatedly requests the newest state of Flitchio (pressure applied on the buttons/directions and coordinates of the joysticks at a given moment).

 Whether you listen or poll is entirely your design decision.